Vaesea/anothertux/README.md

 ## QUESTIONS

-If you have a question, and you want to tell me about it, please contact me using a Matrix client.
-Personally, I use Element.
-Do NOT contact me using Discord, as it will waste your time since I have already started deleting the Discord accounts I made that I have access to.
-You can also contact me using my social media, however, you will get a quicker response if you use a Matrix client.
+If you have a question, and you want to tell me about it, please contact me using Discord.

 MATRIX: